boennecd/pedmod/README.md

 scale parameters, the
 ![\\sigma\_k^2](https://render.githubusercontent.com/render/math?math=%5Csigma_k%5E2
 "\\sigma_k^2")s, may be the primary interest in an analysis.
-The scale in the model cannot be identfied.
+The scale in the model cannot be identified.
 That is, an equivalent model is:

 ![\\begin{align\*}&#10;Y\_{ij} \\mid \\epsilon\_{ij} = e &#10; &=